MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-continuous-access-evaluation.md

 If you're sending traffic to non-Microsoft 365 resources through Global Secure Access, resource providers aren't aware of the source IP address of the user as [source IP restoration](../../global-secure-access/how-to-source-ip-restoration.md) isn’t currently supported for these resources.
 In this case, if the user is in the trusted IP location (as seen by Microsoft Entra), Microsoft Entra issues a one-hour token that suspends IP address checks at the resource until token expiration.
 Microsoft Entra continues to enforce IP address checks correctly for these resources.

-- **Standard location enforcement mode**: The granting of access under this exception (that is, an allowed location detected between Microsoft Entra with a disallowed location detected by the resource provider) protects user productivity by maintaining access to critical resources.
-- **Strict location enforcement mode**: Administrators who operate under stable network topologies and wish remove the standard mode exception can use [Strict Location Enforcement (Public Preview)](concept-continuous-access-evaluation-strict-enforcement.md).
+Standard vs. Strict mode.
+The granting of access under this exception (that is, an allowed location detected between Microsoft Entra ID with a disallowed location detected by the resource provider) protects user productivity by maintaining access to critical resources.
+This is standard location enforcement.
+On the other hand, Administrators who operate under stable network topologies and wish remove this exception can use [Strict Location Enforcement (Public Preview)](concept-continuous-access-evaluation-strict-enforcement.md).

 ## Enable or disable CAE